MSteib/soccersimu/README.md

 At this stage, I have found that the training sample size has to be >=3000 to get a steady, reasonable prediction accuracy.
 Using a neural network with single hidden layer of 40 units, I got a prediction accuracy of 88.5-89%, and using a neural network with double hidden layers, each with 32 units, I got it 91.5-92%.

 Because my training, validation and test sets are essentially from the same population, in theory overfitting shouldn't be a problem, especially when you use the recommended sample size >=3000.
-Using regularization with lambda>=0.5 can only decrease the predictivity.
+Using regularization with lambda>=0.5 can only ruin the predictivity.

 To play with this experiment, just use my R codes here to generate your own x and y matrices, building your training, validation and test sets, and code your own regression, svm or neural networks to see how well they can 'predict' the y from the x.
-It would be great if you manage up to >95% accuracy.
+It would be great if you manage up to >95% accuracy for the test set.
 If you get it >98%, please let me know the breaking news and I will appreciate it very much.

 Please start from 'startanalysis.r' and then 'startOctave.m'.
 R and Octave/Matlab will be used.